siddharthkoli/Obsidian-Git-Sync/Strings/Backspace String Character LC-844.md

 ```

 Approach 2: using two pointers
-Start pointing the 2 strings from the end and store a variable wh
+Start pointing the 2 strings from the end and store a variable which keeps a track of number of '#' characters are present in the string.